Quixoty/quixoty-test4.github.io/_posts/2020-11-05-residential trees (part 6).md

 * Avoiding excessive compaction of soil

-* Installing root barrier (300mm should be sufficient) in places where trees are in close proximity to hard surfacing – however the tree must still have enough rooting volume available, or it will die
+* Installing root barrier (300mm is usually sufficient) in places where trees are in close proximity to hard surfacing – however the tree must still have enough rooting volume available, or it will die

 * Making sure the distance between the trunk and paving is not too small (see below for an example where this has gone badly)